-The battery box is an essential part of our electrification solution.
-This approach allows for a centralised power production facility, our energy kiosks, and distribute the electricity for consumption using the boxes.
-This reduces significantly the infrastructure cost associated with a conventional grid.
-This is also applicable for the standalone solution.
+The battery box was is an essential part of a rural electrification solution.
+Battery boxes allow for a centralised power production facility, like the energy kiosks, and provide an easy mean of distributing the electricity for consumption.
+This reduces the infrastructure cost associated with a conventional grid significantly.

 First Generation 2009

-Our first battery box offered 12V DC to run appliances such as light bulbs, radios and mobile telephones.
-However, during our implementation phase in September 2009, we noticed that interfacing some of the appliances proved to be very difficult.
-We noticed that 12V DC with our specialised plug proved to not allow the degree of flexibility conventional grid offers.
-It is important to remember that the target market are people that earn least in the world and their expected load profile can be estimated to be 40Wpeak.
+The first battery box offered 12V DC to run appliances such as light bulbs, radios and mobile telephones.
+However, during the implementation phase in September 2009, it was found that interfacing some of the appliances proved to be very difficult.
+The 12V DC battery did not allow the degree of flexibility conventional grid offered.
+Additionally, the expected load profile was estimated to be 40W peak.

 Second Generation 2010

-To extend the variety of appliances that can be used with the box, an inverter was integrated.
-Having a standard 230V AC plug allowed our customers to use AC lighting as well as all other standard low power appliances.
+To extend the variety of appliances that can be used with battery boxes box, an inverter was integrated into the design in the second generation boxes.
+With a 230V AC, customers were able to use AC lighting as well as all other standard low power appliances.
 The second generation box was decreased in size and weight to increase handiness.